ekliao/EricLiaoDigitalGarden/src/site/notes/00 Eric Liao Interpreting.md

 ## Contact

-Feel free to roam, linger, or interact by email (ekliao @ gmail.com) or [LinkedIn](http://linkedin.com/in/ericliaointerpreter) if you have any questions or just want to connect.
+Feel free to roam, linger, or interact by email (ekliao @ gmail.com) or connect on [LinkedIn](http://linkedin.com/in/ericliaointerpreter).
+You can also leave a comment or ask me any question by browsing to any other page and fill out the ***What do you think?*** form, courtesy of DISQUS.
+Cool, eh?

 ### Interpretation Fees/Rates